-Consisting of 4.5 acres of bright yellow, sunshine-resembling flowers, Dunham Massey is not only home to a fantastic National Trust site, but also a stunning sunflower field – which seemingly spans as far as the eye can see and provides a stunning habitat for bees, butterflies, and other busy-body insects.
+Whilst we’ve definitely had better summers, we’re still desperate to get out into the great outdoors as much as possible.
+From woodlands carpeted in bluebells to vast lakes and reservoirs, we’ve been lapping up picturesque landscapes at every opportunity.
+And we’re not ready to stop there.
+Consisting of 4.5 acres of bright yellow, sunshine-resembling flowers, Dunham Massey is not only home to a fantastic National Trust site, but also a stunning field of sunflowers- which seemingly spans as far as the eye can see and provides a stunning habitat for bees, butterflies, and other busy-body insects.

-Accessible via a number of entrances – including via the Dunham Massey estate and Oldfield Lane – the joyful field can be found near the Little Heath Farm Shop, which actively champions providing beautiful habitats for the “unsung farming heroes”, the pollinators.
+Accessible via a number of entrances – including the Dunham Massey estate and Oldfield Lane – the joyful field can be found near the Little Heath Farm Shop, which actively champions providing beautiful habitats for the “unsung farming heroes”, the pollinators.

 The field can be found, and accessed, at Oldfield Lane, Dunham Massey, however, it’s recommended to park up at Dunham Massey for safer parking.